Capstone

 Capstone Project

-A standalone culminating project that turns the full eight-module arc into a portfolio-quality artifact and the clearest proof of applied mastery.
+A standalone culminating project that turns the full eight-module arc into a structured proof that the learner can operate and externalize the exploit-path loop.

 On this page Open support guide

 This is not just a final assignment buried inside the last module.
-It is the culminating surface for the full method and the clearest place to prove that you can turn a public case into a disciplined exploit-path artifact.
+It is the culminating surface for the full method and the clearest place to prove that you can turn a public case into a disciplined, harness-compatible exploit-path artifact.

 Overview